 Satellite, Cable TV & Internet Access

 Please note that where a villa description contains satellite and/or cable television, where advertised, it does NOT give access to the subscription channels (e.g. Sky which includes movies, sport and entertainment).
 Eurosport and News are usually available but may be the only channels available in English.
 Some owners have provided ‘free to air’ channels which will give access to a limited number of English terrestrial channels.
 No guarantee is given by us or the Owner that specific channels will be provided, or be held responsible, for any specific channels that may or may not be provided.
 If there is internet access at your chosen villa, there may be an access charge in common with many wireless ‘open zones’.
-We cannot be held responsible if the service develops a fault or is unavailable for any reason and our liability will be limited to the amount you paid for the use of this facility.
+Neither we nor the owner can be held responsible if the service develops a fault or is unavailable for any reason and our liability will be limited to the amount you paid for the use of this facility.
 Similarly, once access has been requested and granted it is not possible to refund any, or all, of the access charge applied.
 Internet access and download speeds will not be equivalent to the service we expect and receive in the UK and may have a limit on the amount of download available therefore clients should not expect to be able to download large files, use online gaming services or stream movies or music.
 Where WiFi or internet access is advertised, it may not be possible to access the facility throughout the entire property and may be restricted.
 If internet access is essential, we would suggest clients explore obtaining an alternative means of internet access (such as a prepaid international mobile broadband service) prior to travel.
-Affinity Villas will not be held liable for any illegal activity, such as downloading of illegal movies or music, by any guests using an internet connection whilst staying at a property.
+Affinity Villas nor the Owner will not be held liable for any illegal activity, such as downloading of illegal movies or music, by any guests using an internet connection whilst staying at a property.